walter1092/Ma2011_Finalized_Repository/README.md

 1. Clone the repository
 2. Open the Unity project
+3. When prompted, enter the password: 00000000
-3. Unity should regenerate necessary Library files
+4. Unity should regenerate necessary Library files
-4. If you encounter any issues with missing files, please refer to the list above and contact the repository owner if needed.
+5. If you encounter any issues with missing files, please refer to the list above and contact the repository owner if needed.

 ## Additional Notes

+- This project uses [specify Unity version if important]
-[Add any other relevant information about your project here]# MA2011Project
+- [Any other relevant information about your project]

+## Contact

+If you need access to any of the excluded large files or have any questions, please contact [your contact information or how to reach you].